williamjuan027/angular-animations-explorer/assets/post-content/advanced/route/route.content.md

 ]);
 ```

-The `query` here is executed in the order of the array (looking at the code above, it will be executed from top down).
-The first `resetRoute` gets executed first which will hide and set some properties to both the previous and current view to allow them to overlap as both the views will be present in the DOM at the same time (the view that is being navigated to appears immediately instead of appearing after the view being navigated from has disappeared) preventing them from stacking up and breaking the layout.
-This is then followed by the actual animations for the entering view and the exiting view.
-There is no difference in writing animation code for route animation and animation that targets regular html elements or angular components which means we could use all of the animation properties that we would normally use on an element and apply to our route animation as we see fit.
+The elements in the `query` array are executed in the order they are in (looking at the code above, it will be executed from top down).
+The first `resetRoute` gets executed first which will hide and set some properties to both the previous and current view to allow them to overlap.
+Both the views will be present in the DOM at the same time (the view that is being navigated to appears immediately instead of appearing after the view being navigated from has disappeared) preventing them from stacking up and breaking the layout.
+This is followed by the actual animations for the entering view and the leaving view.

+There is no difference in writing animation code for route animation and animation that targets regular html elements or Angular components.
+Therefore, we could use all of the animation properties that we would normally use on an element and apply to our route animation as we see fit.

 ## Variable Route Animations